MitjaBezensek/pinterex/README.md

 Pinterex.me([fields: ["bio", "counts", "username"]])
 ```

-For request that return multiple items you can limit the number of returned results.
+For requests that return multiple items you can limit the number of returned results.
 The default limit is 25, and the max allowed limit is 100.

 ```elixir
 Pinterex.my_boards([fields: ["name", "counts", "description"], limit: 10])